syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 {% endtabs %}
 {% endif %}

-### To Open an Excel File from Blob Data
+### To open an excel file from blob data

-By default, the Spreadsheet component provides an option to browse files from the local file system and open them within the component.
-If you want to open an Excel file from `Blob data`, you need to fetch the `Blob data` from the server or another source and convert this `Blob data` into a `File` object.
-Then, you can use the `open` method in the Spreadsheet component to load that File object.
+By default, the Spreadsheet control provides an option to browse files from the local file system and open them within the control.
+If you want to open an Excel file from blob data, you need to fetch the blob data from the server or another source and convert this blob data into a `File` object.
+Then, you can use the `open` method in the Spreadsheet control to load that `File` object.

-Please find the code to fetch the Blob data and load it into the Spreadsheet component below.
+Please find the code to fetch the blob data and load it into the Spreadsheet control below.

 ### External workbook confirmation dialog